inspera/blackbricks/README.md

                         Return code 0 means nothing would change.
   --diff                Don't write the files back, just output a diff for
-                        each file on stdout
+                        each file on stdout --indent-with-two-spaces
+                        Use two spaces for indentation in Python cells instead of Black's default of four.
 ```